percona/pmm/docs/how-to/configure.md

 ## Alertmanager integration

--Alertmanager manages alerts, deduplicating, grouping, and routing them to the appropriate receiver or display component.
+Alertmanager manages alerts, deduplicating, grouping, and routing them to the appropriate receiver or display component.

--This section lets you configure integration of VictoriaMetrics with an external Alertmanager.
+This section lets you configure integration of VictoriaMetrics with an external Alertmanager.

 * The **Alertmanager URL** field should contain the URL of the Alertmanager which would serve your PMM alerts.